vikramsvdd/vikramsvdd.github.io/README.md

 I. [Landed on a new study](https://hal.inria.fr/hal-01683629/document) .
 They also detailed the same problem, and also had added that the pulse width variation varied for different smarphones as the problem is hugely OS dependent (OS introduces the delay as it is a GPOS and multithreaded).
 But they had proposed a solution to this problem.
 Encoding 1 and 0 in terms of pulse width was their attempt.
 I wrote a report that details how i collected the gist from several sources the HAL paper was one of them and had arrived at a solution [CLOCK_INCONSISTENCY.DOCX](/images/clock-inconsistency.docx)

-J. So i was able to arrive at a solution and was able to flash my information ( eg:chockalingam in string (utf-8 encoding)).
+J. So i was able to arrive at a solution and was able to flash my information ( eg:"chockalingam" in string (utf-8 encoding)).
 But there was a huge take , the data rate was too low, it was around **17 bits/second ( hereforth called bps)** , which is too low by any standard and a motivation to increase the data rate was existent.
 Also i subsequently measured other metrics like BER and Eb/No (Noise is modelled with Shot noise as the only one, thermal noise is ignored).
 Thus it has a **BER 0.054 of  and Eb/No of 40,469(no unit).**(all metrics calculated by performing ST(see [1]))

 K. In parallel, i also developed a fingerprint authentication feat to my modulation app to add additional security.
 The feat was achieved with the help of FingerprintManager module in android studio.